tikv/website/content/blog/tikv-on-juicefs.md

 * Tell more people about JuiceFS.

 We sincerely welcome everyone who loves open source to join our community and make JuiceFS better together!

+*This article was originally posted on [JuiceFS' Medium site](https://juicefs.medium.com/getting-started-with-juicefs-using-tikv-database-b1a585633b1d).*